Pesto Chicken Recipe

 Searching for a fast and flavorful dinner?
 Look no further than this Basil Pesto Chicken!
 With a creamy 4-ingredient sauce that will surprise your taste buds, it’s the answer to your boring weekday dinner dilemma.
 So quick and easy to make this healthy chicken dinner recipe for the family.
 By using prepared basil pesto, there’s minimal prep work.
 The only thing that needs to be prepared in advance is the chicken marinade, but it takes 2 minutes to pull together.
 They are low in carbs and a keto-friendly meal.

-For extra flavor, we definitely recommend topping this with fresh parmesan and more basil.
+For extra flavor, we recommend topping this with fresh parmesan and more basil.
 It adds a pop of freshness to the dish.
 Serve this easy pesto chicken recipe over rice or pasta, with a side salad for a complete meal.

 Why You’ll Love This Pesto Chicken Recipe